Solar / Backup Power ROI Calculator — South Africa

 1. Electricity cost savings.
 Eskom's retail tariff has increased at an average of 12–15% per year over the past decade.
 A 3kW system generating 330kWh/month at R2.90/kWh saves approximately R11,500 per year in year one — and that saving grows every year as tariffs rise.
 Over 10 years with 10% annual tariff increases, the cumulative electricity saving on a 3kW system exceeds R180,000.

 2. Section 12B tax deduction.
-As detailed above, the 125% first-year deduction can halve the effective cost of the installation for taxpayers at higher marginal rates.
+As detailed above, the 100% first-year deduction can reduce the effective cost of the installation by 18–45% for taxpayers at higher marginal rates.
+This upfront saving is immediate — it applies in the first tax year and does not depend on future tariff increases or tenant behaviour.

 Choosing the Right System Size for a SA Rental Property